 For over a decade, MIT SMR’s Big Ideas Initiatives have explored topics such as artificial intelligence, digital leadership, sustainability, data and analytics, the internet of things, and performance management.

-The Artificial Intelligence & Business Strategy initiative explores the growing use of artificial intelligence in the business landscape.
+MIT SMR's research on Artificial Intelligence in the Enterprise explores the growing use of artificial intelligence in the business landscape.
 The exploration looks specifically at how AI is affecting the development and execution of strategy in organizations and how organizations can deploy the technology responsibly.

 Listen to the related podcast, Me, Myself and AI:

 Future of the Workforce

 The Future of the Workforce initiative demands organizations fundamentally revisit how people and technology work together to create value.

 Future of Leadership

 Research on the ever-changing nature of leadership looks at the evolving mindsets and skills executives need to keep pace with changes in our fast-evolving world.
 The 2021 research report, “Leadership's Digital Transformation: Leading Purposefully in an Era of Context Collapse” suggests leaders have overlooked a crucial component in digital transformation: themselves.
 The report offers actionable recommendations to help leaders transform themselves and their organizations in critical ways.

 MIT SMR’s research on performance management focuses on the tensions between traditional ways of working and newer styles of team-based collaboration and the implications they have for managing individual, team, and organizational performance.
 Through interview-driven research reports and case studies, the initiative explores the benefits and dangers of technological approaches to feedback and performance improvement, implications for the human resources function, and the future of organizational structures.